zebrunner/carina/docs/getting_started.md

                        -Durl=<your_proj_url> \
                        -Dversion=<your_proj_version>
 ```
 If any attribute contains spaces, it should be set in quotes (e.g.: -Dname="Hello World").
-In the above  Maven command you have to specify 5 attributes, while the first 3 should be left unchanged.
+In the above  Maven command you need to specify 5 attributes, while the first 3 should be left unchanged.
 Let's go through these attributes:

 <table>
 	<tr>